bhuron/reader-sidebar/README.md

 ## Browser Compatibility

 Works on:
-- Google Chrome
+- Google Chrome 114+ (with sidebar)
-- Microsoft Edge
+- Microsoft Edge (with sidebar)
-- Brave Browser
+- Brave Browser (with sidebar)
 - Any Chromium-based browser supporting Manifest V3

+For browsers without Side Panel API support, the extension will open as a popup window instead.

 ## License